catalyst-cloud/catalystcloud-docs/source/block-storage/ephemeral-replacement.rst

    --availability-zone NZ-WLG-2 --type b1.standard

-So at this point we now have a volume that has all of the information from your instance snapshot stored on it.
-From here we need to create the new instance, using the --volume flag to set that as the boot device.
+At this point we now have a volume that contains all of the information from your instance instance stored on it.
+From here we need to create the new instance, using the --volume flag:

-To recreate your instance exactly, you are able to use the following to get the relevant ID's etc:

 .. code-block:: bash